jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 Comparing Indexes
 -----------------

-Use :func:`mongoengine.Document.compare_indexes` to compare actual indexes in the database to those that your document definitions define.
+Use :func:`mongomotor.Document.compare_indexes` to compare actual indexes in the database to those that your document definitions define.
 This is useful for maintenance purposes and ensuring you have the correct indexes for your schema.